daixijun/mc-docs.zh-cn/articles/azure-stack/user/azure-stack-storage-transfer.md

 # Configure the PowerShell environment
 # Register an AzureRM environment that targets your Azure Stack Hub instance
-Add-AzureRmEnvironment -Name $ARMEvnName -ARMEndpoint $ARMEndPoint
+Add-AzureRMEnvironment -Name $ARMEvnName -ARMEndpoint $ARMEndPoint

 # Login
-$TenantID = Get-AzsDirectoryTenantId -AADTenantName $AADTenantName -EnvironmentName $ARMEvnName Add-AzureRmAccount -EnvironmentName $ARMEvnName -TenantId $TenantID
+$TenantID = Get-AzsDirectoryTenantId -AADTenantName $AADTenantName -EnvironmentName $ARMEvnName Add-AzureRMAccount -EnvironmentName $ARMEvnName -TenantId $TenantID

 # Set a default Azure subscription.
-Select-AzureRmSubscription -SubscriptionName $SubscriptionName
+Select-AzureRMSubscription -SubscriptionName $SubscriptionName

 # Create a new Resource Group
-New-AzureRmResourceGroup -Name $ResourceGroupName -Location $Location
+New-AzureRMResourceGroup -Name $ResourceGroupName -Location $Location

 # Create a new storage account.
-New-AzureRmStorageAccount -ResourceGroupName $ResourceGroupName -Name $StorageAccountName -Location $Location -Type Standard_LRS
+New-AzureRMStorageAccount -ResourceGroupName $ResourceGroupName -Name $StorageAccountName -Location $Location -Type Standard_LRS

 # Set a default storage account.
-Set-AzureRmCurrentStorageAccount -StorageAccountName $StorageAccountName -ResourceGroupName $ResourceGroupName
+Set-AzureRMCurrentStorageAccount -StorageAccountName $StorageAccountName -ResourceGroupName $ResourceGroupName

 # Create a new container.
-New-AzureStorageContainer -Name $ContainerName -Permission Off
+New-AzureRMStorageContainer -Name $ContainerName -Permission Off

 # Upload a blob into a container.
-Set-AzureStorageBlobContent -Container $ContainerName -File $ImageToUpload
+Set-AzureRMStorageBlobContent -Container $ContainerName -File $ImageToUpload

 # List all blobs in a container.
-Get-AzureStorageBlob -Container $ContainerName
+Get-AzureRMStorageBlob -Container $ContainerName

 # Download blobs from the container:
 # Get a reference to a list of all blobs in a container.